Verbascum 'Helen Johnson'

 Herbaceous Perennial

-'Helen Johnson' is a rather short-lived herbaceous perennial up to 90cm high with evergreen rosettes of downy, wrinkled, grey-green, pointed leaves, up to 20cm long, and branched spikes up to 45cm long of soft coppery pink-orange-brown flowers, each 3cm across, with purple and orange stamens, in a long flowering period from early to late summer; wool carder bees may collect hairs from stems and leaves for their nests
+A rather short-lived, herbaceous perennial up to 90cm high, with evergreen rosettes of downy, wrinkled, grey-green, pointed leaves, up to 20cm long.
+Branched spikes, up to 45cm in height, of soft, coppery pink-orange-brown flowers, each 3cm across with purple and orange stamens, appear over a long flowering period from early to late summer

 Position